sirampy/example-nasm-project/README.md

 ## what is this project?
-This is a verry basic project outline to save some tedium time when setting up an assembly project as a basic example
+This is a verry basic project outline to save some tedium time when setting up an assembly project and as a basic example

 ## how to use